-10) Check out some of Tokyo’s beautiful gardens and parks
+10) Check out Tokyo’s beautiful gardens and parks

-My personal favorite are the Higashi Gyoen Garden, which is part of the Imperial Palace, the Nezu-jinja Shrine Garden, famous for its blooming azaleas in May, and the Shin Edogawa Garden, a classical Japanese garden.
-Just go for a stroll and you’ll find endless subjects to shoot, from Bonsai trees and stone lanterns to cute colorful carps.
-And the best part is, many of these gardens are free to enter!
+Locals’ favorites are the Higashi Gyoen Garden, which is part of the Imperial Palace, the Nezu-jinja Shrine Garden, famous for its blooming azaleas in May, and the Shin Edogawa Garden, a classical Japanese garden.
+You’ll find endless subjects to shoot, from Bonsai trees and stone lanterns to cute colorful carps.
+And the best part is, most of these gardens are free to enter!

 Who wants to go shopping?!
-Ginza is renowned as one of the most luxurious shopping districts in the world, it is considered the high fashion center of the city and contains many upscale shops and restaurants.
-It is also known as one of the most expensive real estate in the world.
-During weekend, the street will be closed to motor traffic during the day hence becoming a Pedestrians’ Paradise.
+Ginza is one of the most luxurious shopping districts in the world and is considered the high-fashion center of the city, hosting many upscale shops and restaurants.
+It’s also one of the most expensive real estate markets in the world!

 Opening Hours: Daily 10:00am – 10:00pm.